Activate Your Population

 Client Success Stories

-As PAM scores increases, healthcare costs decrease
+As PAM scores increase, healthcare costs decrease

 “In our study, if a patient’s PAM level increased one level, that was associated with 8 percent lower (Medicare claims costs over 6 months).
 For folks who improved two PAM levels, there was a 15 percent reduction in cost.
 When PAM level declined, the cost rose 9 percent for each level.
 In dollars, the average health care cost for people who remained at PAM level one was $12,700 a year, compared to $9,500 for people at PAM level 4.
 So, it’s significant.
 It can add up.”